 Noah had a huge responsibility.
 He had to lead his own family, keeping everybody happy and agreeable,(in-laws inclusive).
 He had to make sure the monkeys weren't bored and that the birds got enough exercise for their wings.
 He had to cater to the owl's irregular sleeping habits - making sure everyone was quiet enough to afford them their afternoon sleep.
 Noah had to LEAD.
-God counted on him to ensure everyone and every animal thrived outside of there natural habitat.
+God counted on him to ensure everyone and every animal thrived outside of their natural habitat.

 Can God trust you to represent Him well in crises situations?
-Can you inspire yourself and others to still call God "God" even in trying, uncomfortable times.
+Can you inspire yourself and others to still call God "God" even in trying, uncomfortable times?

 God thinks generationally.
-When His treasured truths become unpopular in a generation, He finds someone in that generation to entrust them with.
+When His treasured truths become unpopular in a generation, He finds someone in that generation to entrust them to.
 He expects these ones to keep them safe and pass such on to succeeding generations.
 This was what He did with Noah.
 And Abraham.
 And the Early Church.
 Let us receive grace to be life-preserving stewards of God's trust.